cadnza/importTablesMSSQL/README.md

 ## Description

-Really a very simple package. `importTablesMSSQL` includes one function of the same name, and it imports tables from SQL Server into the R global environment.
+Really a very simple package. `importTablesMSSQL` includes one function of the same name, and it imports tables from SQL Server into the R global environment using the `DBI` package.
 It's intended for multi-table pulls in such cases that render individual queries unwieldy, but it pulls single tables just fine, too.

 ## Installation